-I must start by saying Matthew's humility was so refreshing in a world where the word "I" is overused.
-Matthew said he wasn't concerned with "I".
-He spent a lot of his time as a US ambassador listening to high school students all over UK, finding value in observation and substantial sample-based analysis.
+I must start by saying Mr. Barzun's humility was so refreshing in a world where the word "I" is overused.
+Matthew said he wasn't concerned with "I", and rather spent a lot of his time as a US ambassador listening to high school students all over UK.
+By doing so, he found value in observation and substantial sample-based analysis.
 What I found most intriguing was his observation of the "connection paradox", never have we been so connected yet simultaneously disconnected in our digital age.
 In other words, connectivity does not equate to real connections.
 So I asked Mr. Barzun, "How do we address this problem?" he responded "Seek friction, do the uncomfortable."

 Grateful to the World Affairs Council for bringing the insightful Stewart Patrick, a program director of the Council of Foreign Relations.
 What I found most compelling about this discussion on sovereignty is Stewart’s assersion that US involvement in international institutions is an expression of US sovereignty rather than a threat.
 It’s very American to promote human rights and Democracy, therefore rejecting them is “deeply UnAmerican” as Stewart rightfully stated.
 Thank you so much for coming to Louisville Stewart!
 I hope you enjoy some good ole Southern hospitality.

 Also check out his book "The Sovereignty Wars: Reconciling America with the World" available now!

 As Candy Crowley blunty stated, this panel is an alertness to the obvious.
 The United States ranks 104th globally in regards to women representation in government.
 Danny Hayes, professor of Political Science at AU talked about the systematic struggles for women running.
 Jennifer Lawless, professor of government at AU argues the campaign environment is what is impacting women running, rather than their gender itself.
 For example, no reporter wants to be the "sexist" reporter and is extremely cautious when covering female candidates.